The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/2-intro-to-sql.md

 ```

 {% hint style="info" %}
-**Indentation tip**: For complex queries, put each clause on its own line.
+**Tip**: For complex queries, put each clause on its own line.
 It's easier to read and the semicolon goes at the very end:

 ```sql
 SELECT title, genre